pudly/schmopera-hugo/content/articles/a-fiercely-queer-opera-for-halloween.md

 date = "2017-10-14T12:15:00-04:00"
 lastmod = "2017-10-16T10:21:00-04:00"
 publishDate = "2017-10-15T20:56:00-04:00"
-short_description = "\"Lycanthropy is such a great metaphor for sexual fluidity,\" says co-librettist Teri Kowiak. \"Our werewolf is not human when in human form, nor is he a wolf when he is in wolf form.
-He is always a werewolf, no matter how he appears at a specific time.\"" slug = "a-fiercely-queer-opera-for-halloween" title = "A &quot;fiercely queer opera&quot; for Halloween"
+short_description = "&quot;Lycanthropy is such a great metaphor for sexual fluidity,&quot; says co-librettist Teri Kowiak. &quot;Our werewolf is not human when in human form, nor is he a wolf when he is in wolf form.
+He is always a werewolf, no matter how he appears at a specific time.&quot;" slug = "a-fiercely-queer-opera-for-halloween" title = "A &quot;fiercely queer opera&quot; for Halloween"
 +++